Annaka Domain: History

 The Itakura clan then returned to Annaka in the form of Itakura Katsukiyo, formerly of Sagara Domain in Tōtōmi Province.
 The Itakura continued to rule Annaka until the end of the Edo period.
 During their rule, Annaka came to be known as an educational center after the 4th Itakura daimyo, Itakura Katsunao, established a domain academy in 1808.
 His heir, Itakura Katsuakira, was also fond of study and encouraged his vassals to study.
 The meiji-era educator Joseph Hardy Neesima was born in his reign as the son of a retainer of the domain.
 Hearing he had talent, Katsuakira ordered him to take up Dutch studies at his age of 14.
 Neeshima's grandfather was formerly Shugen mystic, and, expected to utilize his knowledge by the ruler of those days Katsunao, later became a lower-ranked feudal retainer of Annaka Domain.
-Katsuakira, being an examplary political figure of early Bakumatsu-era, having antiforeignism and chauvinism, and taking Japan's situation seriously, encouraged new industry in his domain and conducted military trainings, for example: Ansei Toashi.
+Katsuakira, being an exemplary political figure of early Bakumatsu-era, having antiforeignism and chauvinism, and taking Japan's situation seriously, encouraged new industry in his domain and conducted military trainings, for example: Ansei Toashi.

 Meanwhile, the domain had suffered greatly during the Great Tenmei famine of 1782-1788 and its finances were further ruined by the burden of having to repair the Nakasendo and provide an escort for Princess Kazunomiya on her travel to Edo to wed Shōgun Tokugawa Iemochi in 1862.
 During the Bakumatsu period, discontent with the shogunate led to the Sekihōtai movement, which started in Annaka.
 During the Boshin War, the final daimyo, Itakura Katsumasa was assigned by Shōgun Tokugawa Yoshinobu to hold the Usui Pass against the armies of the Satchō Alliance, but he quickly capitulated to the imperial forces.

 After the end of the conflict, with the abolition of the han system in July 1871, Annaka Domain became "Annaka Prefecture", which later became part of Gunma Prefecture.
 The Meiji-era educator Joseph Hardy Neesima was the son of a retainer of the Itakura clan of Annaka.